code-review

 Review only uncommitted changes:

-cr review --prompt-only -t uncommitted
+cr review --agent -t uncommitted

 Review against a branch:

-cr review --prompt-only --base main
+cr review --agent --base main

 Review a specific commit range:

-cr review --prompt-only --base-commit abc123
+cr review --agent --base-commit abc123

 Security